ufs-community/ufs-srweather-app/docs/UsersGuide/source/ContainerQuickstart.rst

    All NOAA Level 1 systems have Rocoto pre-installed.

 The appropriate commands for allocating a compute node will vary based on the user's system and resource manager (e.g., Slurm, PBS).
-If the user's system has the Slurm resource manager, the allocation command will be similar to this:
+If the user's system has the Slurm resource manager, the allocation command will follow this pattern:

 .. code-block:: console